Portrait, 1914, from the Josiah Royce Collection

 Please prepare your paper or abstract for anonymous review, and attach a separate document with the paper title, author name, and contact information.

-Prospective presenters are asked to email their proposals to Daniel Brunson at danieljamesbrunson @ gmail.com by May 27th, 2016.
+Prospective presenters are asked to email their proposals to Daniel Brunson at danieljamesbrunson AT gmail.com by June 15th, 2017.